 Graduate units should not issue letters for library

 access, but should advise PDFs to visit the

 office after they have been confirmed in the

-Departmental chairs and faculty are requested to review the CUPE 3902 Unit 1 Collective Agreement prior to engaging a postdoctoral fellow.
+Departmental chairs and faculty are requested to review the CUPE 3902 Unit 1 and Unit 5 Collective Agreements prior to engaging a postdoctoral fellow.
 Postdocs may not teach under Unit 3.

 undertake duties such as teaching responsibilities while engaged at the

 University will fall under the provisions of the collective agreement.
 Union dues will be deducted on earnings for the teaching portion of the

 If teaching responsibilities are a requirement

 of an external grant or award, the postdoc would still fall under the CUPE